yushulx/flutter_twain_scanner/README.md

 2. Request a [free trial license](https://www.dynamsoft.com/customer/license/trialLicense/?product=dcv&package=cross-platform).

-## Dynamsoft Service Configuration
+## Dynamic Web TWAIN Service Configuration
-After installing the Dynamsoft Service, navigate to `http://127.0.0.1:18625/` in a web browser to configure the host and port settings.
+After installing the Dynamic Web TWAIN Service, navigate to `http://127.0.0.1:18625/` in a web browser to configure the host and port settings.
 The default host IP address is set to 127.0.0.1.
 If you wish to make the service accessible from desktop, mobile, and web applications in your office,  you can update the host setting to a LAN IP address, such as **192.168.8.72**.

 ![dynamsoft-service-config](https://github.com/yushulx/dynamsoft-service-REST-API/assets/2202306/e2b1292e-dfbd-4821-bf41-70e2847dd51e)